Judith A. Vessey, Ph.D., DPNP, M.B.A., FAAN

 - DiFazio, R. L., Harris, M., Vessey, J. A., Glader, L., Shanske, S. (in press).
 Opportunities lost and found: experiences of patients with cerebral palsy and their parents transitioning from pediatric to adult healthcare.
 To appear in Journal of Pediatric Rehabilitation Medicine.

-- Vessey, J. A., DiFazio, R. L. (in press).
+- Vessey, J. A., DiFazio, R. L. (2014).
 Advanced practice registered nurses in emergency care.
 To appear in African Journal of Emergency Medicine.